Social Security Administration (SSA) Records Management (RM) Policy

 - Supplemental Security Income Record

 The registered schedules underwent the NARA appraisal process.
-To date, the Archivist of the United States approved three of the four schedules listed above.
-We anticipate approval of the remaining schedule for the Enumeration System.
-Upon final approval of the U.S. Archivist, all schedules are viewable at the public access link:
+The Archivist of the United States approved all four of the schedules.
+They are viewable at NARA's public access link:

-We ensure appropriate scheduling of all agency records in accordance with part 1225 of the Code of Federal Regulations:
+We ensure appropriate scheduling of all Agency records in accordance with part 1225 of this Subchapter B

-We also ensure timely transfer of permanent records and schedule implementation in accordance with part 1226 of this subchapter.
+We ensure timely transfer of permanent records in accordance with part 1235 of this subchapter.

-We promptly disseminate and implement NARA-approved agency schedules, additions, and changes to the GRS in accordance with 1236.12a of this subchapter.
+Additionally, we promptly disseminate and implement NARA-approved Agency schedules, additions, and changes to the GRS in accordance with part 1226 of this subchapter.

 We ensure that NARA-approved retention schedules are in place for all Federal records in existing electronic information systems.
 We incorporate RM and archival functions into the design, development, and implementation of all new information systems in accordance with our systems development lifecycle.
 Our Systems Project Managers must complete a “Records Management Technical Questionnaire” (RMQ) for all information systems and submit it to the Records Officer.
 The Records Officer evaluates the RMQ and provides an RM functionality determination prior to implementation of any new system.